Accenture/reactive-interaction-gateway/docs/the-big-picture.md

 ## Reactive Interaction Gateway: The Big Picture

-**TL;DR:** In order to answer the “what, how, why” of the project, proposes a use case for real time updates, shows iterations of how to solve this problem architecturally, explains Reactive architecture, and presents where the Reactive Interaction Gateway fits into this architecture.
+**TL;DR:** In order to answer the “what, how, why” of the project, this document proposes a use case for real time updates, shows iterations of how to solve this problem architecturally, explains Reactive architecture, and presents where the Reactive Interaction Gateway fits into this architecture.

 RIG is part of Accenture's contribution to the Reactive architecture community.